collapsinghierarchy/encproc-decryptor/README.md

 # encproc-decryptor

 **encproc-decryptor** is the client-side decryption utility designed to work in tandem with the [encproc](https://github.com/collapsinghierarchy/encproc) engine—your Encrypted Processing as a Service solution.
-This repository provides a set of tools and examples to help you create encrypted data streams, contribute encrypted data, and retrieve & decrypt aggregated results from the encproc engine.
+This repository provides a set of tools and examples to help you create encrypted data streams, contribute encrypted data, and retrieve and decrypt aggregated results from the encproc engine.
+Currently, it is in a highly experimental state and is not yet ready for production use.
+Visit the [Encproc Homepage](https://collapsinghierarchy.github.io/encproc-page/) to see the roadmap.

-> **Note:** You must have the encproc engine up and running (see [encproc](https://github.com/collapsinghierarchy/encproc)) and a valid JWT token for authentication to start experimenting on your own.
-Reach out to (encproc@gmail.com) in such a case.
+> **Note:** You must have access to a running encproc engine (see [encproc](https://github.com/collapsinghierarchy/encproc)) and a valid JWT token for authentication to begin experimenting.
+If you do not wish to set up your own engine or if you want to try the client-side examples—which are preconfigured with a running instance—please contact encproc@gmail.com for connection details.

 ---